junaidbhura/wp-project-base/README.md

 1. Create a new database for unit tests.
 1. Copy `.tests/wp-tests-config-local-sample.php` to `.tests/wp-tests-config-local.php` and add your local database.
-1. Run `vendor/bin/phpunit` to execute.
+1. Run `composer run test` to execute.

 ## Thoughts?